MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 - **Registered address** - An emergency address that is assigned to each user.
 A registered address is sometimes referred to as a static emergency address or address of record.
 (Currently, registered addresses are not supported for Direct Routing.
 Check back soon for updates.)

 >[!Note]
->There are some differences in how you manage emergency calling depending on whether you are using Microsoft Calling Plans, Operator Connect, Operator Connect Mobile, or Direct Routing for your [PSTN connectivity](pstn-connectivity.md).
+>There are some differences in how you manage emergency calling depending on whether you are using Microsoft Calling Plans, Operator Connect, Operator Connect Mobile (Public preview release), or Direct Routing for your [PSTN connectivity](pstn-connectivity.md).
 These considerations are described throughout this article.

 ## Emergency address validation